macg4dave/hyperv_disable_nvidia/readme.md

 # HyperV Disable Nvidia

-HyperV Disable Nvidia manages Nvidia and Hyper-V configurations on Debian-based systems with Nvidia GPUs.
-It ensures the system uses the appropriate Xorg configuration depending on whether it is running on bare metal with Nvidia drivers or within a Microsoft Hyper-V environment.
+HyperV Disable Nvidia is a suite of scripts designed to manage Nvidia and Hyper-V configurations on Debian-based systems with Nvidia GPUs.
+It automatically adjusts the Xorg configuration and modprobe blacklists based on the operating environment—whether it's running on bare metal or within a Microsoft Hyper-V virtual environment.

 ## Overview